weareferal/craft-asset-versioner/README.md

         'staticVersioningEnabled' => true,

         // The extensions of the static files you are interested in being
         // hashed.
-In this example, we are only hashing JS, CSS and map files 'staticVersioningExtensions' => 'css,js,map',
+In this example, we are only hashing JS & CSS files 'staticVersioningExtensions' => 'css,js',

         // The name of the folder within your webroot to storge copied, versioned
         // files.
 This makes it easy to add this folder to your gitignore so that